Frank Scaturro: Saving Grant's Tomb

 Civil War general and 18th U.S. President Ulysses S. Grant died in 1885 and was interred in New York City's Riverside Park.
 Grant's Tomb is the largest mausoleum in the Western Hemisphere and was once among the nation's most widely visited tourist attractions.
 By the 1990s, however, the site had fallen into a severe state of disrepair.
 The tomb was scarred by graffiti.
-The roof leaked, the granite was cracked, and the area was used by the homeless as a latrine and drug haven.
+The roof leaked, the granite was cracked, and the area was used by the homeless as a latrine and encampment and a drug haven by drug users.
 Scaturro regarded the desecration of Grant's Tomb as a national disgrace.

 The tomb was administered by the National Park Service, part of the U.S. Department of the Interior.
 Scaturro volunteered with the Park Service to conduct guided tours at the site while he was a Columbia University undergraduate.
 He alerted Park Service officials that the tomb urgently needed repair, but to no avail.
 Scaturro persisted with regular memoranda to Park Service bureaucrats, including a 26-page report submitted in the summer of 1992.
 For over two years, Park Service officials simply ignored him.
 Undeterred, Scaturro went public with a 325-page whistleblowing report he sent to Congress and the President.
 His efforts drew national media attention, including a 1994 New York Times editorial entitled "Dishonor for a Hero President" which said, "the tomb's lamentable condition demands more funds from Washington."
 Scaturro also sued the Interior Department and National Park Service in federal court to force it to fulfill its legal duties to the public.
 His efforts paid off.
 Congress tripled the site's operations budget, including funds for security during off hours when the site was closed, and appropriated $1.8 million for a full restoration.
 Scaturro explained to reporters, "I only did what I did because I had no other resort ... the only thing left was abandoning the site, and that was not an alternative to me."
 Restoration was completed by April 27, 1997, the 100th anniversary of the site's dedication and Grant's 175th birthday.
 It was re-dedicated that day.
 Grant's descendants, appalled by the prior condition of the tomb, hailed Scaturro as a hero.

 Campaigns for United States Congress

 2010

 In 2010, Scaturro made his first bid for the Republican nomination to represent New York's 4th congressional district in Nassau County.
 After Scaturro gained momentum to defeat the Democratic incumbent, Carolyn McCarthy, the chairman of Nassau County's notorious Republican machine, Joseph Mondello, hand-picked a machine stalwart, Nassau County legislator, Francis Becker, to defeat Scaturro.
 Nationally syndicated columnist Michael Barone opined that Mondello preferred to "boot an election in order to maintain his own personal power."

-In a three-way primary, Becker won with 11,194 votes to Scaturro's 8,241 to Dan Maloney's 3,192.
+In a three-way primary, Becker won with 11,194 votes to Scaturro's 8,241 and Dan Maloney's 3,192.
 McCarthy beat Becker in the general election 94,483 votes to 81,718.